ForwardJumpMarketingLLC/genesis-cmb2-meta-boxes/README.md

 ```
 - See example configuration arrays in the `config` directory.
 In general, use the same arguments for creating meta boxes and fields as you [normally would with CMB2](https://github.com/CMB2/CMB2/wiki/Basic-Usage#create-a-metabox).
 It is not necessary to include `'id'` or `'context'` in the `'metabox'` array.
 - Retrieve the custom field values using `genesis_get_option( $field_id )` and `genesis_get_cpt_option( $field_id )`.

-## Limitations
-Group fields are not currently supported.

 ## Credits
 Major props to [Justin Sternberg](https://twitter.com/Jtsternberg) for the heavy lifting.
 This plugin is simply a repackaging of the Justin's example code provided in the [CMB2 Snippet Library](https://github.com/CMB2/CMB2-Snippet-Library/tree/master/options-and-settings-pages).